With utter joy, I proudly present my crochet puffin pattern! Meet Plubby, a proud and happy fluffy crochet puffin.

 Here are some more shots of my dear Plubby.
 Below it you can find more info about this crochet puffin pattern.

 Plubby is sitting 5,1 inch / 13 cm.
 He is made with Istex Lett Lopi, a 100% wool yarn.
 I’ve used five colours to make Plubby, from which three are basic.
 Black, white and orange.
 For the grey and yellow colours of the bill, you only need just a bit.
 Like all my patterns that contain colour changes, the complicated rounds in which you need to de- and increase are written in stitch colour to make changing colour as easy as it can get.
 I would strongly advice the use of a fuzzy yarn, as it leaves much neater colour changes.

-The pattern for this cheerful puffin, you can find in my shop and in my shop at Ravelry.
+The pattern for this cheerful puffin, you can find in my shop at Ravelry, Etsy or order it here.
 It contains a clear description of how to crochet and attach the puffin with example pictures at the bottom to help you get everything right.
 In the pattern you can also find what materials you need, the Lopi colour numbers, in short, everything you need to know to make your own crochet puffin!